suliman-99/Space-Simulation/README.md

 # Space-Simulation
-this is a python program to simulate planets interactions
+this is a Python program to simulate planets interactions

 you can enter the planets data and the program will show you the expected scenario